kestrelm/Creature_WebGL/README.md

 The **CreaturePack WebAssembly Widget** allows you to easily share your exported Creature animations on your own personal webpage!
 The rendering core uses the powerful [**BabylonJS 3D WebGL Engine**](https://www.babylonjs.com/).
 This allows for beautiful rendering effects, including high quality soft-shadows and real-time 3D lighting.
 Head over to the **WebAssembly** folder for more info [**here**](https://github.com/kestrelm/Creature_WebGL/tree/master/wasm).

+## License
+The **Creature Runtimes** operate under 2 License types depending on whether you own a Licensed copy of [Creature](https://creature.kestrelmoon.com) or not.
+- **People who own a licensed copy of Creature:** You use the standard **Creature License** included with the runtime code. **TLDR:** You are free to publish/modify/sell your product with the Creature runtimes without needing to state you are using the runtimes/put the copyright notice in your code/app.
+If you already have been using the Creature runtimes as a licensed owner of Creature, nothing changes :)

+- **Everyone else:** The runtimes are released under the very permissive [**Apache License**](https://choosealicense.com/licenses/apache-2.0/) :)

+***Both Licenses allow for private use and do not require any disclosure of your source code.***

 ## FAQ

 ### My character mesh in BabylonJS flickers/disappears